A brief life of Chrissie

 I went to Leicester Domestic Science College to train as a teacher.
 Seems rather quaint now, thinking of all the skills we learned and how convenience foods have infiltrated most kitchens.
 However, I did teach for many years.
 When asked what I taught, I usually replied ‘cooking, sewing and sex'.
 Some lovely shocked expressions usually followed.
 When I left college, I was married and we produced three wonderful sons.
 We lived in Nottinghamshire and then moved to Cambridge.
 I worked with students with learning difficulties (or whatever the current P.C. word is) and then became a Head of Department in mainstream for many years.

 I had a spell of living on my own and decided I'd become a chef.
 Now there's a load of material for books.
 An illuminating experience but oh boy, was it hard work.
 I was trying to fund a mortgage and working every hour possible.
 I did outside catering as well as working for a couple of agencies.
 I did interior decorating, very popular with elderly ladies to have a female painter and decorator.
 Then there were the hand-made toys and gardening to fill any gaps.
 I took a writing course somewhere between.
-Didn't sleep much at this time.
+Didn't sleep much at this time in my life.

 Thanks for taking the time to look at this.